Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Conclusions

-{\em Conclusions.}--- We have shown a strong link between commensurate magnetic fluctuations at $\vec{Q}_0$ and the PM-HO transition in \urusi.
-Temperature scans of the low-energy excitations at the commensurate $\vec{Q}_0$ and the incommensurate $\vec{Q}_1$ positions show qualitatively different behaviour across the transition, with the former being strongly enhanced towards the PM-HO transition temperature $T_0$.
-Our observations put strong constraints on theoretical models for the HO state; they point at a common, nearly isotropic, order-parameter space involving both HO and LMAF order parameters \cite{hau09b}.
+We have shown a strong link between LMAF-related commensurate magnetic fluctuations at $\vec{Q}_0$ and the PM--HO transition in \urusi.
+Temperature scans of the low-energy excitations at the commensurate $\vec{Q}_0$ and the incommensurate $\vec{Q}_1$ positions show qualitatively different behavior across the transition, with the former being strongly enhanced towards the PM--HO transition temperature $T_0$.
+An analysis of energy scans in terms of damped harmonic oscillator functions characterized by the resonance energy $E_0$ and damping $D$ shows that the difference in the temperature scans originates from the temperature dependences of $1/\Gamma=D/E_0^2$ at $\vec{Q}_0$ and $\vec{Q}_1$.
+Our results put strong constraints on theoretical models for the HO state; they point to a common, nearly isotropic, order-parameter space involving both HO and LMAF order parameters \cite{hau09b,cha13a}.

-As a consequence we predict for high-pressure neutron scattering experiments of the low-energy excitations at $\vec{Q}_0$ and $\vec{Q}_1$ near the PM-LMAF transition, that the fluctuations at $\vec{Q}_0$ become stronger for increasing pressure at $T_0(p)$, with a clear trend to a truly critical divergence at $T_N$ beyond the bicritical point \cite{mot03a,uem05a,has08a,mot08a,nik10a}.
+As a consequence we predict for high-pressure neutron scattering experiments of the low-energy excitations near the PM--LMAF transition, that the fluctuations at $\vec{Q}_0$ become stronger for increasing pressure at $T_0(p)$, with a clear trend to a truly critical divergence at $T_N$ beyond the bicritical point \cite{mot03a,uem05a,has08a,mot08a,nik10a}.
 At the same time, the intensity at $\vec{Q}_1$ is predicted to remain non-critical, step-like, at all $p$ and $T$.